Sabnaj-42/2nd-brain/Linux/README.md

 - Linux will query these DNS services in order until one responds.
 It returns the IP address back to the system when it found one
 - If the domain name is not found it return "Temporary failure in name resolution"

+### Security and file permission
+74. cat /etc/passwd // contains information about all user accounts on the system
+75. id // display user and group identity information
+76. su - // switch to another user with a full login shell.
+Need to provide target user password